Blaisorblade/pdbp.github.io/index.md

   - we do not mention evaluation or execution, and
   - we simply write result, not mentioning expression or computation.

-So
+So, we simply write
-  - we simply write that an expression yields (or has) a result, and
+  - an expression yields (or has) a result, and
-  - we simply write that a computation yields (or has) a result.
+  - a computation yields (or has) a result.

 To finish, let's state that